 Farmer Cheese Sweet Pastries are delicious and easy to make.
-The puff pastry is filled with farmer cheese and raisins.
+The puff pastry is filled with farmer's cheese and raisins.

 What are some of your weaknesses when it comes to food?
 Mine are the pastries.
 Bucharest, the place I come from, has pastry shops on every corner of the street.

-These little bakeries make the best pretzels and pastries around, and everyone enjoys them.
+These little bakeries make the best pretzels and pastries, and everyone enjoys them.
 It is impossible to walk on the streets of this busy city and not stop to buy at least one of these pastries.

 Also, they are very easy to put together.
-From the flaky buttery crust to the creamy center, everything about these pastries is awesome.
+Everything about these pastries is fantastic, from the flaky, buttery crust to the creamy center.

 The recipe uses very simple ingredients and can be prepared from A to Z in about an hour.
 All you need is puff pastry, farmer cheese(which you can make at home), eggs, sugar, vanilla and some raisins if you like them.

 If you cannot find farmer cheese or you don't want to make your own, you can replace it with ricotta cheese.